OriolGraCar/InteractMaker/README.md

 In the test folder you can find also some other test macrocomplexes that can be used as toy models with the interactions already extracted:

 	- A Phosphate dehydratase (2f1d.pdb) in test/phosphate/
-	- A Nucleosoma (3kuy.pdb) in test/nucl
+	- A Nucleosoma (3kuy.pdb) in test/nucl/
-	- An ATP-syntasa (5kw1.pdb) in test/ATP
+	- An ATP-syntasa (5kw1.pdb) in test/ATP/
-	- An Hemoglobin (1a3n.pdb) in test/hemoglobin
+	- An Hemoglobin (1a3n.pdb) in test/hemoglobin/
-	- A Mosaic Virus Capside (3j7l.pdb) in test/mosaic_virus
+	- A Mosaic Virus Capside (3j7l.pdb) in test/mosaic_virus/
-	- An Aquaporin (2rc2.pdb) in test/aquaporin
+	- An Aquaporin (2rc2.pdb) in test/aquaporin/
-	- A RNA Polymerase I (5lmx.pdb) in test/RNA_polI
+	- A RNA Polymerase I (5lmx.pdb) in test/RNA_polI/
+	- A RNA exosome (2nn6.pdb) in test/RNA_exosome/
+	- A Glutamine synthetase (1fpy.pdb) in test/glutamine_synth/

 ## References